 If the tailpipe is blocked or sufficient ventilation is not possible, poisonous exhaust gases such as carbon monoxide may enter the vehicle.
-This is the case if the vehicle gets stuck in snow, for example.
+This is the case when the vehicle becomes stuck in snow, for example.

-- Keep the tailpipe and the area around the vehicle free from snow when the engine or the stationary heater are running. - Open a window on the windward side of the vehicle to ensure an adequate supply of fresh air.
+- Keep the tailpipe and the area around the vehicle free from snow when the engine or the stationary heater are running. - Open a window on the side of the vehicle facing away from the wind to ensure an adequate supply of fresh air.